 It’s important to keep an eye on what larger restaurant chains are doing to bring back and hire staff.
 While larger chains have more resources for recruiting and advertising at their disposal, what they have all done is learned how to pivot – to delivery and curbside service at the height of the shutdown, for example, and now with safety precautions and hiring efforts.
 With smaller teams and limited resources, an agile strategy can help support recruiting efforts for restaurants.

-Related article: Measuring time to fill is an important way for recruiters to demonstrate their efficiency.
+Related article: Measure time to fill to demonstrate recruiting efficiency.

 Post-COVID Hiring Needs to Be Compelling to Attract the Right Restaurant Talent